 How often should you use Pelviva?

-Exercising your Pelvic Floor is like going to the gym, you need to keep doing it to build and maintain fitness.
+Exercising your Pelvic Floor is like going to the gym, you need to keep doing it to build and maintain fitness and bladder control.
 The time it takes to bring your muscles back to fitness depends on the strength of your muscles and the level to which you leak.

 Pelviva should be used every other day except when menstruating.
 If you forget to use Pelviva or cannot use due to menstruation, use every day to ensure you use 15 in each month.
 Use 1 sachet of OptiLube ™ lubricating jelly with each Pelviva.

 Most women describe feeling a pulsing sensation although we will all feel it differently.
 Some women will feel it more than others, sometimes the pulse may change in strength as you move and you may feel it more on one side than the other.